 Travelers Who Don’t Have Much Time

-If you are looking to travel to Hawaii, particularly if it’s your first time in the 50th State, the island of Oahu can be ideal for those who are vacationing for only a short time.
+Particularly if it’s your first time and pondering the question of which island in Hawaii should you visit, the island of Oahu can be ideal for those who are vacationing for only a short time.
 Oahu is the home of Honolulu, the capital city of Hawaii, and like any other major city, probably offers the widest range of attractions that you can find in the Aloha State, such as diverse dining experiences, numerous cultural and historic attractions as well as multitudes of outdoor activities, such as surfing, swimming and sightseeing.
 These include: the USS Arizona Memorial, Bishop Museum, North Shore surfing spots, the Polynesian Cultural Center, Hanauma Bay, Waikiki Beach and more.

 Couples Traveling to Hawaii